overthink/circlet/README.md

 1. Type safe
 1. Fast enough

-## Status

-Minimal middleware exists so far.
-Probably not yet useful in production.

 ## TODO

 To get to a somewhat useful v1, I think I need the following done: